Immunization Delivery for Pharmacists

 Throughout the course participants will learn to recognize the public health impact of vaccine-preventable disease in the US, apply CDC vaccination recommendations to individual patients, and describe requirements for proper vaccine storage and handling.
 Many other topics will be discussed in this activity – see the “Learning Objectives” tab for more details

 This course will be offered July 13-August 11, 2015.
-The online portion of the course will run July 13-August 10 and the live portion will be held 1:00-5:00 PM August 11th on the Minneapolis campus.
-If you are a South Dakota or Southern Minnesota resident, contact us about limited space at a live session in Sioux Falls, South Dakota in September (tentative date September 24th).
+The online portion of the course will run July 13-August 7 and the live portion will be held 1:00-5:00 PM August 11th on the Minneapolis campus.
+There is a live session in Bemidji on Friday, August 7th.
+If you are a South Dakota or Southern Minnesota resident, contact us about limited space at a live session in Sioux Falls, South Dakota on September September 24th.
+If you are interested in the Bemidji or Sioux Falls live session, please notify us at time of registration.

 If you would like to offer your own Immunization course for your organization, please contact us.